 Completers is another term for graduates.
-It will include all students who earn Board of Regents-recognized baccalaureates.
+It will include all students who earn Board of Regents-recognized awards and certificates at the baccalaureate degree level.

-This indicator is the aggregate of all students who earn Board of Regents-recognized baccalaureates within an academic year.
+This indicator is the aggregate of all students who earn Board of Regents-recognized awards and certificates at the baccalaureate degree within an academic year, excluding associate degrees for four-year universities.